-Since 2013-14 the percentage of major applications determined within the required timescales had increased from 29% to 60%.
-In contrast, the number of major applications determined decreased as had the number of applications subject to an EIA determined during the year.
+Since 2014-15 the percentage of major applications determined within the required timescales had increased from 60%.
+Similarly, the number of major applications determined increased while the number of applications subject to an EIA determined during the year stayed the same.